ChongCheeKaiClarence/tp/docs/team/chongcheekaiclarence.md

 ### Project: SoConnect

-SoConnect is a desktop app for NUS SoC students to manage their contacts, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+SoConnect is a **contact management and task management desktop app** that aims to help NUS SoC students stay better connected to their school life, both in terms of social connections and school tasks.
+To better cater to NUS SoC students, SoConnect is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+SoConnect utilises JavaFx for its user interface and most of the codes are written in Java, taking up 42kLoC.

 Given below are my contributions to the project.